The First Legal Moonshine in America: A Legacy Continues at Belmont Farm Distillery

 For generations, our forefathers have been distilling whiskey from corn mostly hidden away from the long arm of the law.
-White Lightning... hooch... moonshine.
+White lightning... hooch... moonshine.
 Known by many names, 'shine-making has crude origins, distilled and sold in a lucrative backwoods business that deprives the government of their fair share of tax revenue.
-18th century Scots-Irish settlers to the US brought with them methods for making whiskey without aging it, and these same recipes are still made in Appalachia today.
-Their illicit business is alive and well churning out clear distillates of questionable proof and quality.
+18th century Scots-Irish settlers to the U.S. brought with them methods for making whiskey without aging it, and these same recipes of questionable proof and quality are still made in Appalachia today.
 But nearly 30 years ago, one man began taking steps toward bringing this once elusive drink out of the woods and into our homes for us to enjoy without fear of recrimination, or even a bad reputation.

-Chuck and his wife Jeanette founded Belmont Farm Distillery on their farm in Culpeper, Virginia, carrying on a legacy left by his grandfather who ran illegal moonshine in his day up to northern Virginia and into Washington D.C.
+But if you'd rather not chance it with the backwoods bootleg, you can visit Belmont Farm Distillery in Culpeper, Virginia, and meet Check Miller, the man who made the first legal moonshine in America.
+Chuck and his wife Jeanette founded Belmont Farm Distillery on their farm in Virginia, making moonshine and carrying on a legacy left by his grandfather who ran illegal moonshine in his day up to northern Virginia and into Washington D.C.
 Chuck remembers his grandfather as a dairy farmer.
-“It took me a while to figure out what he was doing.
-He had a lot of milk tanks but only a few cows.”

 Two generations later, as the mural in his bottling room attests, Prohibition is over!
-Armed with a higher education (you should see his state-of-the-art reverse osmosis system) and a pilot's license (he flew in Vietnam and spent some years as a commercial pilot for Eastern Airlines), Chuck spent years completing reams of paperwork and maneuvering through federal red tape.
+Armed with a higher education (you should see his state-of-the-art reverse osmosis system) and a pilot's license (he flew in Vietnam and commercial for Eastern Airlines), Chuck spent years completing reams of paperwork and maneuvering through bureaucratic red tape.
 Getting the license from the Bureau of Alcohol, Tobacco, and Firearms took a few years, but in 1988 he became the first legal moonshiner in the United States.

-In recent years the moonshine craze has really caught on, leaving the rural backwoods and making a splash in glitzy bars from Hollywood to South Beach.
+In recent years the moonshine craze has really caught on, leaving the rural backwoods and making a splash in glitzy bars from South Beach to Hollywood.
 The fascination with moonshine has become so popular in fact, that the bootleg beginnings of illegal 'shine-making continue to make shows like Moonshiners a huge hit for The Discovery Channel, a reminder that much of the stuff is still made under cover.

-With its recent popularity, one could easily see this as an overnight sensation.
+With its recent popularity, one might easily mistake this as an overnight sensation.
 But like many trends, nearly thirty years of groundwork has been laid by Chuck for others to grab hold.
-He's inspired countless up-and-coming artisans and entrepreneurs, resulting in the recent rise of the Craft Distiller movement in Virginia and around the country.
+He's inspired countless up-and-coming artisans and entrepreneurs, resulting in the recent rise of the Craft Distillery movement in Virginia and around the country.
 Today he's among just a handful of moonshine distilleries and 42 craft distilleries operating in Virginia alone.